Wau bulan

 There are many types of wau in Malaysia, each with its own specialty.
 Wau kucing and wau merak (peacock kite) are some of the variants.

 The wau bulan is the subject of a popular dikir barat song, 'Wau Bulan' (Kelantanese: E Wa Bule), which is widely associated with Kelantan.

 Characteristics

 Wau bulan got its name from the crescent moon-like shape of its lower section (moon means "bulan" in Malaysian Malay).
 Given the right colour, wau bulan apparently resembles a rising crescent moon when flown.

 The size of wau bulan is bigger than any other Malaysian traditional kite.
 The typical size is 2.5 meters in width and 3.5 meters in length.
 This makes the decorations painted on the kite's body to be visible when it is flown high in the air.
 To make it more distinctive, wau bulan is normally decorated with large, strong-coloured patterns.
+Some of these are ‘Sobek’, one of the more common patterns.